turingschool/curriculum/source/topics/cli.markdown

 cat: haha.txt: Permission denied
 {% endterminal %}

-We don't get an error message when we try to append more text to the file:
+But we don't get an error message when we try to append more text to the file:

 {% terminal %}
 $ echo "It totally made my day." >> haha.txt